17maxd/bf-jouster/README.md

 This project aims to obtain an almost unbeatable robot at Bf Joust (see [Esolang - BF Joust](https://esolangs.org/wiki/BF_Joust)).

-*Note : This Bf Joust implementation differs slightly from the original one: when a bf program reaches its end, it starts over again.*

 For this we will implement a standard genetic algorithm, then two variations: an ecosystem simulation and a parallel evolution strategy.

 Those can be directly loaded in `utop`  by launching respectively `utop -init utop_G.ml`, `utop -init utop_E.ml`, or `utop -init utop_P.ml`